Part 2

 A slave managed to cut the flame down to only two feet.
 “I’m OK — you don’t have to let me down,” the girl on the rope said.
 “Let’s get through this.”

-Rosabel told the dangling fairy that she admired her spirit, addressing her with the character’s actual Atlanten name, with all of its related drama.
+Rosabel told the dangling fairy that she admired her spirit, addressing her with the character’s actual Atlantean name, with all of its related drama.
 “You make me proud of myself.”

 “Rose!
 Quit spitting everywhere, and let’s get going,” said Cynthia, her eyes narrowed and glinting silver.